 1. It is the home team's responsibility to provide 3 game balls for each game.
+We will use hard baseballs (NOT Level 5 balls).

 2. All players, managers, assistant coaches, volunteers and parents must adhere to the TRI-TOWN Code of Conduct at all times.